oroinc/documentation/user_guide/how_to_track.rst

       })();
    </script>

 Users are identified as guests until they sign in.
-As soon as user signs in, its identification is a value of the "visitor-id| field on the the website.
+As soon as a user signs in, their identification is a value of the "visitor-id" field.
 A special php block has been implemented to enable transfer of the id data to Oro.
 Every time a user follows the link of a campaing, they get to a page with a url piece from the campaign page.
 From now on, all the actions perfomed by the user at the website within this session will be assigned to the campaign.